 This means simply making sure that all the plugins which we want to keep compatible have compatible dependencies.
-It requires simultaneous maintenance and release of those plugins, and is extremely difficult to achieve.
+It requires simultaneous maintenance and release of those plugins and is extremely difficult to achieve.
 If one plugin requires a newer BC-breaking version of a dependency, the other plugin would have to somehow follow.
 And it becomes more and more difficult, the more plugins need to keep compatible with each other.

 Centralize Dependencies in a Framework Plugin

 The opposite approach to the previous.
-It requires selecting very commonly used code, and shipping it as a separate plugin, which other plugins would then depend on.
+It requires selecting a very commonly used code and shipping it as a separate plugin, which other plugins would then depend on.
 WordPress does not have a native mechanism of declaring and signaling plugin inter-dependencies, but third-party solutions such as TGMPA are available, which provide users with the UI to help them be informed of and to satisfy these dependencies.

 Automatic Refactoring During Build

 This approach involves monkey-patching all code used in a project such that it uses only FQNs specific of that project.
 As a result, FQN conflicts will be avoided, because dependencies will have their namespaces changed.
 This approach has unpredictable consequences, and poses a huge interoperability concern, as it makes it impossible to standardize or re-use other standardized code.
 It may be a viable solution for cases where all code is maintained by the authors of the plugin, and where interoperability is not a concern.
 Tools such as Mozart and PHP-Scoper are available to automate this task, as it is not feasible without automation.